Free standard delivery on all orders over $55

 Enemy forces are invading your air space.

 Instead of blaming motorcycle shield buffeting on too short of a shield, let’s deploy a new weapon to smooth, quiet and enlarge the air pocket.
-This new weapon uses Micro-Swirl™ technology to help eliminate air flow conflict.
+This new weapon utilizes Micro-Swirl technology to help eliminate airflow conflict.

 weapons

-For high tech air
+For high-tech air

 supremacy.

 This is helpful because it prevents the conflicting flows from colliding.
-The result is a smoother, softer, larger and more enjoyable pocket.
+The result is a smoother, softer, larger, and more enjoyable pocket.

 battle-plan